Education Business Effectiveness Service

 • An on-call community to resolve problems quickly, saving time and money.

-• Free continued professional development and training on key processes and areas
+• Free continued professional development and training on key processes.

-The inaugural meeting will be held on Tuesday 3 October 2023.
-If you are a new School Business Manager and would like to join, please email ebe.heldesk@walthamforest.gov.uk with contact details and we will send an invitation.
+If you are a new School Business Manager and would like to join the WF SBM Network, please email ebe.helpdesk@walthamforest.gov.uk with contact details and we will send an invitation.

 Access Education Budgets:

-School subscription to the ACCESS Education Budgets software, which is an online school budgeting tool used collectively by all maintained schools within the borough offering the following benefits:
+School subscription to ACCESS Education Budgets software, an online school budgeting tool used by all maintained schools within the borough offering the following benefits:

 • 100% cloud-based digital budget setting and monitoring software that tracks spending.

-• 5 year forward planning and financial forecasting functionality, allowing schools to plan for success and avoid setting deficits budgets.
+• five-year forward planning and financial forecasting functionality, allowing schools to plan for success and avoid setting deficits budgets.

-• Scenario planning functionality allowing schools to model the financial impact of multiple scenarios, such as changes in income or expenditure, staff pay, pupils and much more.
+• Scenario planning functionality. allowing schools to model the financial impact of multiple scenarios, such as changes in income or expenditure, staff pay, pupil number changes and more.

-• Real-time reporting and capabilities on several budget areas.
+• Real-time reporting capabilities on several budget areas.

 EBE Helpdesk:

-Monday-Friday 9-5pm access to a central school support platform for SBMs, school leaders and other business administration colleagues as the first point of contact and offering the followings benefits:
+Monday to Friday, 9am to 5pm access to a school support helpdesk for SBMs, school leaders and other business administration colleagues as the first point of contact and offering the followings benefits:

 • Problem resolution linked to various areas of school business administration and management through internal collaborations between LA services.